Introduction to Stan and simulation

 Simple exercise in simulation

-Let’s imagine we are taking a walk as a group today at this beautiful field site.
+Let’s imagine that today, we are taking a hike as a group in this beautiful Natural Reserve.
 What is the number of birds (total abundance of ALL species) each of us is going to see on our hike?

 Some questions to ask about simulated data